greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/intro/arch_overview.html.md

 ### <a id="topic10"></a>Interconnect Redundancy

-A highly available interconnect can be achieved by deploying dual 10 Gigabit Ethernet switches on your network, and redundant 10 Gigabit connections to the Greenplum Database master and segment host servers.
+A highly available interconnect can be achieved by deploying dual 10 Gigabit Ethernet switches on your network, and redundant 10 Gigabit connections to the Greenplum Database coordinator and segment host servers.

 ### <a id="topic11"></a>Network Interface Configuration

 A segment host typically has multiple network interfaces designated to Greenplum interconnect traffic.
-The master host typically has additional external network interfaces in addition to the interfaces used for interconnect traffic.
+The coordinator host typically has additional external network interfaces in addition to the interfaces used for interconnect traffic.

 Depending on the number of interfaces available, you will want to distribute interconnect network traffic across the number of available interfaces.
 This is done by assigning segment instances to a particular network interface and ensuring that the primary segments are evenly balanced over the number of available interfaces.

 This is done by creating separate host address names for each network interface.
 For example, if a host has four network interfaces, then it would have four corresponding host addresses, each of which maps to one or more primary segment instances.
-The `/etc/hosts` file should be configured to contain not only the host name of each machine, but also all interface host addresses for all of the Greenplum Database hosts \(master, standby master, segments, and ETL hosts\).
+The `/etc/hosts` file should be configured to contain not only the host name of each machine, but also all interface host addresses for all of the Greenplum Database hosts \(coordinator, standby coordinator, segments, and ETL hosts\).

 With this configuration, the operating system automatically selects the best path to the destination.
 Greenplum Database automatically balances the network destinations to maximize parallelism.